isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="shield-apply">
       <label class="tab-label" for="shield-apply">Who Is Covered Under MediShield Life?</label>
       <div class="tab-content">
-<p>All Singapore Citizens (SCs) and Permanent Residents (PRs) are automatically covered from birth, or when they attain SC/PR status.
+<p>All Singapore Citizens (SCs) and Permanent Residents (PRs) are automatically covered from birth, or when you attain SC/PR status.
 There is no need to apply for MediShield Life coverage.</p>
 <p>You can check your personalized MediShield Life premiums <a href="https://www.cpf.gov.sg/esvc/web/schemes/medishieldlifepremiumchecker/cover" target="_blank">here</a>.</p>
       </div>
     </div>